• About Us

 The fact that Musk’s flight details were publicly available triggered the debate on whether Sweeney’s act constitutes as doxxing, and a larger concern about whether open- source intelligence (OSINT) methods and processes can be considered doxxing.

-Collecting and sharing cyber threat intelligence is never doxxing, cybersecurity practitioners told The Cyber Express.
-However, the thin line of classification between threat intelligence and doxxing remains highly susceptible to interpretation.
+Collecting and sharing cyber threat intelligence through Cyber Threat Intelligence Platforms is never doxxing, cybersecurity practitioners told The Cyber Express.
+However, the thin line of classification between threat intelligence and doxxing remains highly susceptible to interpretation, allowing organizations to proactively address threats.

 Doxxing, Musk, and open source information